Kotsasmin/simulator/README.md

 # ASCII CP437 Wave Generator

-This is a simple 2D wave generator using ASCII characters from the CP437 character set.
+This is a very simple 2D wave generator using ASCII characters from the CP437 character set.
 The project is designed to display a dynamic wave pattern generated using mathematical functions and ASCII art.

 **Note:** The development of this project has been stopped.
 Feel free to explore and modify it as you wish, but there will be no future updates.